Guide

 6. EWS deprecation and migration pressure

-Treat every Exchange automation as two questions: what happens for cloud mailboxes, and what happens for the on-prem exceptions that remain?
+Every Exchange calendar automation should be evaluated as two separate questions: what happens for cloud mailboxes after EWS is gone, and what happens for the on-prem exceptions that remain on EWS indefinitely?

 7. Core Exchange calendar commands